Dan18eP/iris_project/README.md

 - Re-run `python -m src.model_train` whenever you change preprocessing logic or want to refresh the trained artifacts.
 - The Streamlit app assumes the trained model, scaler, and label encoder exist under `models/`; delete them if you need to regenerate from scratch.
 - Additional documentation about EDA, training, and prediction flows is available in the `docs/` folder for deeper dives.

+## Documentation
+Comprehensive documentation is available in the docs/ directory:

+# EDA Findings: Exploratory data analysis results
+Model Training: Training methodology and results Prediction Module: Documentation for prediction module Dashboard Guide: Dashboard features and deployment

+# Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+# Fork the repository
+Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Authors

+- Daniel Echeverría
+- Andres Negrete

+(Systems engineering students, Corporación Universitaria de la Costa)